DashboardTaxImportSettings

 Volatility

 The NGX ASI's 51.19% annual return did not arrive in a straight line.
-Equities can — and do — drop 20–30% in a bad year.
+Equities can, and do, drop 20–30% in a bad year.
 The ASI declined 6.2% in 2022.
 T-bills, by contrast, deliver their yield with near-zero volatility.
-An investor who needs certainty of outcome over a specific time horizon faces a fundamentally different decision than one who can absorb short-term drawdowns.
+An investor who needs certainty of outcome over a specific time horizon faces an entirely different decision than one who can absorb short-term drawdowns.

 Liquidity